-The study included 22 veterans, three firefighters, and one police officer who all had PTSD and were given three doses of MDMA with 23% who tried the drug before.
+The study included 22 veterans, three firefighters, and one police officer who all had PTSD and were given three doses of MDMA, 23% of which had tried the drug before.
 The participants had three sessions of psychotherapy to prepare for the drug.
 After the first dose, the participants stayed overnight and were followed by the phone for a week.
-Then they were given three more sessions.
-One month later, the high dose group reported to have met the criteria for PTSD compared to the low dose group.
+Then, they were given three more sessions.
+One month later, the high dose group reported having met the criteria for PTSD more compared to the low dose group.
 The side effects of the experiment included anxiety, headaches, fatigue, muscle tension, and insomnia.
 Some reported thoughts of suicide and another who attempted suicide before was admitted to the hospital.
 Another month later, there were one to two additional MDMA sessions with three psychotherapy sessions to follow.

-One year later, sixteen reported to have no PTSD but two people had a new diagnosis of PTSD.
-There are also twelve patients that are taking other medications.
-It may have been proven to help with PTSD therapy but it is still hard to tell if the drug will work long-term with PTSD patients as there is still the risk of addiction.
+One year later, sixteen reported to have no PTSD, but two people had a new diagnosis of PTSD.
+There were also twelve patients that were taking other medications.
+It may have been proven to help with PTSD therapy, but it is still hard to tell if the drug will work long-term with PTSD patients, as there is still the risk of addiction.
 The larger phase three trials of 200-300 people is scheduled to begin sometime in May.
 It is important that PTSD patients do not try this experiment at home with MDMA as you should be under the supervision of a doctor to reduce the risk of addiction.